West Virginia is at or near the top of nearly every chronic disease ranking: diabetes, heart disease, kidney disease, hypertension, many more.

 As one state health official said, “This is a public health emergency.”
 Learn about the problems, meet people and communities trying to bring those numbers down, and find out what you can do in this Charleston Gazette series.

-TEACHERS: This site is being developed this summer as a classroom resource for higher education teachers.
+TEACHERS: This site has been developed as a classroom resource for higher education teachers.
 Here are some ways to use these stories in your classroom.
 We welcome your feedback and ideas!

 This Charleston Gazette series was supported by a Dennis A. Hunt fellowship, administered by the California Endowment for Health Journalism at the Annenberg School for Communication and Journalism.